pfmc-assessments/sa4ss/README.md

     that sa4ss works on your machine.
   * Next, you can try building your own pdf.
 The following code will set up your machine with default files.
-You only have to run `draft()` once, but the call to `bookdown` will be your go-to function cor compiling the document after you update any of the files.
+You only have to run `draft()` once, but the call to `bookdown` will be your go-to function for compiling the document after you update any of the files.
     The resulting pdf (i.e., `_main.pdf`) will be located within the directory doc because I have set `create_dir` to be `TRUE`.
 If you set it to be `FALSE` then it will save the files to your current working directory.
-  * See the GitHub acction results from the ['bookdown' workflow](https://github.com/pfmc-assessments/sa4ss/actions/workflows/bookdown.yaml) for an example pdf;
+  * See the GitHub action results from the ['bookdown' workflow](https://github.com/pfmc-assessments/sa4ss/actions/workflows/bookdown.yaml) for example pdf;
     * find the most recent job that was run (i.e., top of the list) and click on the name, which will be the name of the most recent commit;
     * scroll to the bottom of the page under the Artifacts label, where you can